 We set out to make a list for filmmakers who want to watch William Shakespeare adapted movies so they can learn how to apply the visual techniques used to elevate the material on a cinematic level.

-There is no doubt that Lawrence Olivier was one of the finest thespians of the modern age, but he was often so true to the source material that many of his films are better study for actors than filmmakers.
+There is no doubt that Laurence Olivier was one of the finest thespians of the modern age, but he was often so true to the source material that many of his films are better study for actors than filmmakers.

 With that said, here is our list of the best William Shakespeare movies: